satomko/sample_app/gitbranch.md

 # to create new dev-branch
 git checkout -b new-dev-branch

+# to delete a dev branch
+git branch -d dev_br

 # to revert to a previous commit and update github
 git reset --hard <old-commit-id>
 git push -f

 # to precompile headers
 RAILS_ENV=production bundle exec rake assets:precompile

+# to create new db (and apply changes)
+bundle exec rake db:migrate

+# to prepare the test database
+bundle exec rake db:test:prepare